-The UAS Program Coordinator or their designee will oversee the maintenance of the departments fleet.

-The PIC is responsible for any general maintenance or updates of their UAS before and after each flight.
+The UAS Program Manager or their designee will oversee the maintenance of the departments fleet.
+The pilot in command is responsible for any general maintenance or updates of their UAS before and after each flight.

-Warranty work, repairs and service will be handled by the UAS manufacturer or a certified third-party vendor that has been approved by the UAS manufacturer.
+Warranty work, repairs and service will be handled by the UAS manufacturer or a certified third-party vendor that the UAS manufacturer has approved.